marian42/marian42.github.io/content/article/wfc/index.md

 Constraints are still propagated outside of this area.

 In some cases this approach doesn't work.
-Consider a module set with the straight tunnel pieces from the screenshot above, but no tunnel entrance.
+Consider a module set with the straight tunnel piece from the screenshot above, but no tunnel entrance.
 If the algorithm selects such a tunnel module, this predetermines an infinite tunnel.
 The constraint propagation step would try to allocate an infinite amount of slots.
 I designed the module set to avoid this problem.